seblum/octiv-booker/README.md

 - [x] move terraform to github actions
 - [x] terraform statefile save on aws
 - [x] resolve issue with statefile s3 bucket on deletion
-- [x] enable full network on terraform
+- [ ] enable full vpc network on terraform
 - [x] put tags in infrastructure
 - [x] own network for ec2
-- [ ] pull docker image on ec2 and make it run on cronjobs
+- [x] pull docker image on ec2 and
+- [x] make it run on cronjobs
+- [x] write docker outputs to logs
 - [ ] refactor AWS_Lambda for github actions